 The quality of available data on exposure levels and potential effects determines the quality of information that can be provided by a risk analysis.
 The most effective way to improve risk assessment, the National Academy of Sciences (NAS) has concluded, is to improve the quality and comprehensiveness of knowledge.
 Data on human exposure to chemicals generally is acknowledged to be inadequate.
 See, for example, Toxic Chemicals: Long-Term Coordinated Strategy Needed to Measure Exposures in Humans by the U.S. General Accounting Office (May 2000, GAO/HEHS-00-80).
 S. 1588/H.R.
-852 would direct the National Institute of Environmental Health Sciences to conduct and coordinate research on the occurrence of hormone-disrupting chemicals in the environment.
+852 in the 108th Congress would have directed the National Institute of Environmental Health Sciences to conduct and coordinate research on the occurrence of hormone-disrupting chemicals in the environment.